 Zoom is perfectly happy to let the world get destroyed, as long as Flash suffers and dies.
 He doesn't even care that he would die as well.

-Thomas Wayne agrees to help restore the timeline, even though he is dead in the original timeline, because his son Bruce will live.
+Thomas Wayne agrees to help restore the timeline, even though he and his wife are dead in the original timeline, because their son Bruce will livenote and as ugly as things may seem in the comics, it's still less crapsack than the Flashpoint timeline.

 Dave Barry's Complete Guide to Guys: The infamous "Substitute Mummy Filled With Live Weasels" prank leads to the end of the Egyptian Empire.
 All parties involved agreed it was worth it.